franciscop/drive-db/documentation.md

 ### Load locally

 If you just want to load a local json with search capabilities, you might also do so with `readDB()`.
-It accepts two arguments, the local file and the callback to be used when finished parsing:
+It accepts a the local file as an argument and will return a promise that resolves with the data:

 ```js
 drive.readDB('db.json').then(db => {